Androlax2/custom-elements/Accordion/README.md

 allow-toggle => Allow for each toggle to both open and close its section.
 Makes it possible for all sections to be closed.
 Assumes only one section may be open.

 allow-multiple => Allow for multiple accordion sections to be expanded at the same time.
 Assumes data-allow-toggle otherwise the toggle on open sections would be disabled.

+nav-accordion-item NEED 2 attributes :

+(string) id => Id of the section, must be a slug, and the DOM should not already have an element with that ID.

+(string) label => The name of the section

+And can have an extra attribute :

+(boolean) expanded => To expand or not the accordion